 Preheat the oven to 375°F. Spray a 9x13" baking dish with non-stick cooking spray.

 Heat a large non-stick skillet over medium-high heat.
 Add olive oil and heat until shimmering.
 Add the zucchini and ¼ teaspoon salt.
-Sauté for 6–8 minutes, flipping every 1–2 minutes, until the moisture has evaporated and the zucchini is starting to brown.
+Sauté for 6–8 minutes, flipping every 1–2 minutes, until the moisture has evaporated and the zucchini turns golden brown.
 Remove from the pan and set aside.

-Add the ground beef, onion, and garlic to the same pan.
+Wipe out the pan and return it to the heat.
+Add the ground meat, onion, and garlic powder to the same pan.
 Cook, crumbling as you stir, for 4–5 minutes until cooked through.

-Drain the beef if desired and return to the pan.
 Add the marinara sauce, balsamic vinegar, and frozen spinach.
 Stir well and bring to a simmer.
-Cook uncovered for 10–13 minutes, until the sauce is a deeper red and has thickened.
+Reduce the heat to medium-low and cook uncovered for 10–13 minutes, until the sauce is deep red and thick.
 Season with black pepper.
 Remove from heat.

 In a medium bowl, whisk together the ricotta, eggs, Italian seasoning, remaining ¼ teaspoon salt, and parmesan until smooth.